-Justification for Graduate Credit:
+Justification for Graduate Credit (for Graduate Courses Only)

-Provide justification for graduate credit for courses at the 6000 level or above.
-Graduate courses should be "progressively more advanced in academic content than undergraduate programs" and should "foster independent learning" (SACS guidelines 3.6.1 and 3.6.2).
-The guidelines presented in the [Statement of Clarification of the Definition and Use of 6000-level courses] as approved by the Graduate Council, May 21, 1997 apply.
+Provide justification for graduate credit for courses numbered 6000-9999.
+Graduate courses should be progressively more advanced in academic content than undergraduate courses (SACS Standard 3.6.1).
+The relationship of the proposed course to the curriculum should also be clearly articulated.
+The curriculum should be structured (1) to include knowledge of the literature of the discipline and (2) to ensure ongoing student engagement in research and/or professional practice and training experiences (SACS Standard 3.6.2).
+Further, the guidelines presented in the Statement of Clarification and Definition and Use of 6000-Level Courses as approved by the Graduate Council on May 21, 1997 apply.